MLOps Helps Mitigate the Unforeseen in AI Projects

 Large-Scale Monitoring for Java

 Are you making millions of predictions daily or hourly?
 Do you need to ensure that you have a top-performing model in production without sharing sensitive data?
-Now you can aggregate prediction statistics much faster while controlling the governance and security of your sensitive data — no need to submit their entire prediction requests to DataRobot AI Cloud Platform to get data about drift and accuracy monitoring.
+Now you can aggregate prediction statistics much faster while controlling the governance and security of your sensitive data — no need to submit their entire prediction requests to the DataRobot AI Platform to get data about drift and accuracy monitoring.

 New DataRobot Large Scale Monitoring allows you to access aggregated prediction statistics.
 This feature will compute some DataRobot monitoring calculations outside of DataRobot and send the summary metadata to MLOps.
 It will let you independently control the scale.
 This strategy allows handling billions of rows per day.